library(tidyverse)1 Introduction

 1.2.1 Projects

 If you start your work by setting the working directory, the reproducibility by someone else is very limited (see more here).
-Good habit is to organize each data analysis into a project: a folder on your computer that holds all the files relevant to that particular piece of work.
+A good habit is to organise each data analysis into a project: a folder on your computer that holds all the files relevant to that particular piece of work.

-R Studio easily enables creating projects and switching between them (either through File-Open/New/Recent Project or by clicking on the upper right corner icon for projects).
+R Studio easily enables creating projects and switching between them (either through File > Open/New/Recent Project or by clicking the upper-right corner icon for projects).

-Tip: get used to creating the same subfolders in each of your project: data, scripts, results, maps, backup etc. to further organise the project structure.
-If you save the data into them, you can directly import them, see them through the project in R studio.
+Tip: get used to creating the same subfolders in each of your projects: data, scripts, results, maps, backup, etc., to further organise the project structure.
+If you save the data into them, you can directly import them and view them through the project in R Studio.

 1.2.2 Scripts

-• libraries - list all the libraries your code need at the beginning of the script
+- list all the libraries your code needs at the beginning of the script

 library(tidyverse)